 Imprisonment of the Plymouth Pilgrim Enlisted Soldiers

 On April 20th, 1864 the entire Union garrison was captured at the Battle of Plymouth, NC.
 After the battle, the captured "Plymouth Pilgrims" spent the night of the 20th in an open field just outside of the town of Plymouth.
 The next morning, they received four days rations.
 Around noon, under guard of the 35th NC, they began their march for Tarboro, NC, stopping at Williamston & Hamilton along their journy.
 They were treated well by the 35th NC.
-Upon arriving at Tarboro, their guards were the 17th NC, and again it was said that they were treated good by them as well.
+Upon arriving at Tarboro, their guards were the 17th NC, and again it was said that they were treated well by them as well.

 Tarboro, NC Train Station before its destruction in Dec 1996